Zach-Pate/Become-App/README.md

     *   Travel (Cyan)
     *   Work (Indigo)
     *   Other (Gray)
 *   **24-Hour Scrollable Timeline:** The main view is a vertical timeline that displays your full day's schedule.
+The time labels are now perfectly centered on their corresponding hour markers.
 *   **Visual Snap Grid:** A faint grid of 10-minute increments provides a visual guide for event placement.
 *   **Live Time Indicator:** A horizontal bar, anchored to the left edge of the screen, shows the current time and updates every minute.
 The indicator has been styled for better visibility.
 *   **Intuitive, Real-Time Gestures:**
     *   Drag an event vertically to move it to a different time.
+The time display on the tile updates in real-time as you drag.
     *   Drag the top or bottom handles of an event to adjust its duration.
     *   Long-press an event to edit or delete it.
 *   **Smooth Dragging:** Events now move and resize smoothly with your finger, without any jitter.
 The time display on the tile also updates in real-time.